Stiver32/Mini-World/DEVLOG.md

 Set up a basic TCP server that binds to 127.0.0.1:8080, listens for a connection, prints whatever the client sends, responsd with a message, then closes the connection.
 Used WSAStartup/winsock2 on  Windows.
 Reference: https://github.com/InancGorgulu/TCP_Tutorial

+## 2026-06-08
+Built ClientConnection class to mirror TCPServer structure.
+CC connects to server and sends input on keydown (currently raw key names)